-The guiding principle of the new Act is that information held by Tasmanian public authorities belongs to the people of the state and has been collected for and on their behalf.
+Information held by Tasmanian public authorities belongs to the people of the state and has been collected for and on their behalf.
 Under the Act people have a legally enforceable right to be provided with information held by a public authority.

 Making an Application